 Our international operations involve risks that are not generally encountered when doing business in the United States.
-These risks include, but are not limited to:

-- business, political and economic instability in foreign locations, including actual or threatened terrorist activities, and military action; - adverse laws and regulatory requirements, including more comprehensive regulation in the E.U. and the possible effects of Brexit; - changes in foreign currency exchange rates and financial risk arising from transactions in multiple currencies; - difficulty in developing, managing and staffing international operations because of distance, language and cultural differences: - disruptions to or delays in the development of communication and transportation services and infrastructure; - more restrictive data privacy requirements, including the GDPR; - consumer attitudes, including the preference of customers for local providers; - increasing labor costs due to high wage inflation in foreign locations, differences in general employment conditions and regulations, and the degree of employee unionization and activism; - export or trade restrictions or currency controls; - governmental policies or actions, such as consumer, labor and trade protection measures and travel restrictions; - · taxes, restrictions on foreign investment and limits on the repatriation of funds; - diminished ability to legally enforce our contractual rights; and - · decreased protection for intellectual property.
+These risks include, but are not limited to: (1) business, political and economic instability in foreign locations, including actual or threatened terrorist activities, and military action, as well as the effects of the current military conflict in Ukraine; (2) adverse laws and regulatory requirements, including more comprehensive regulation in the E.U., the continued effects of Brexit and recent legislation and related regulations in Russia (see "-Any failure to comply with regulations or any changes in such regulations governing our businesses could adversely affect us."); (3) changes in foreign currency exchange rates and financial risk arising from transactions in multiple currencies; (4) difficulty in developing, managing and staffing international operations because of distance, language and cultural differences; (5) disruptions to or delays in the development of communication and transportation services and infrastructure; (6) more restrictive data privacy requirements, including the GDPR; (7) consumer attitudes, including the preference of customers for local providers; as well as attitudes of other stakeholders stemming from our actions or inactions arising from or relating to the current military conflict in Ukraine; (8) increasing labor costs due to high wage inflation in foreign locations, differences in general employment conditions and regulations, and the degree of employee unionization and activism; (9) export or trade restrictions or currency controls; (10) governmental policies or actions, such as consumer, labor and trade protection measures and travel restrictions, sanctions and export controls, including restrictions implemented in connection with the current military conflict in Ukraine; (11) taxes, restrictions on foreign investment and limits on the repatriation of funds; (12) diminished ability to legally enforce our contractual rights; and (13) decreased protection for intellectual property.
 Any of the foregoing risks may adversely affect our ability to conduct and grow our business internationally.